|Bid||61.61 x 1000|

 |PE Ratio (TTM)||N/A|

-In the week ending September 7, the inventories spread was -18.4%.
+In the week ending on November 30, the inventories spread was -19.5%.
 The inventories spread is the difference between natural gas inventories and their five-year average.
 During this period, the inventories spread expanded by 40 basis points compared to the previous week.

-The natural gas rig count stood at 186 last week—unchanged from the previous week.
-However, the natural gas rig count has fallen ~88.5% from its record level of 1,606 in 2008.
+The natural gas rig count was at 198 last week—nine more than the previous week.
+The natural gas rig count has fallen ~87.7% from its record level of 1,606 in 2008.
 Since September, natural gas prices have risen nearly 38%, which might be luring natural gas producers to increase their production.

-On September 17, US crude oil October futures fell just 0.1% and settled at $68.91 per barrel.
-However, in the last trading session, the Energy Select Sector SPDR ETF (XLE) rose 0.2%.
+On December 10, US crude oil January futures fell 3.1% and settled at $51 per barrel.
+The Energy Select Sector SPDR ETF (XLE) fell 1.6% on the same day.

 To help investors keep up with the markets, we present our ETF Scorecard.
 The Scorecard takes a step back and looks at how various asset classes across the globe are performing.
 The weekly performance is from last Friday’s open to this week’s Thursday close.